-Disability Extension of 18-Month Period of COBRA Continuation Coverage
+Disability extension of 18-month period of COBRA continuation coverage

-If you or anyone in your family covered under the Plan is determined by the Social Security Administration to be disabled and you notify the Benefit Trust Office in a timely fashion, you and your entire family may be entitled to receive up to an additional 11 months of COBRA Continuation Coverage, for a total maximum of 29 months.
-The disability would have to have started at some time before the 60th day of COBRA Continuation Coverage and must last at least until the end of the 18-month period of coverage.
+If you or anyone in your family covered under the Fund is determined by Social Security to be disabled and you notify the Fund Office in a timely fashion, you and your entire family may be entitled to get up to an additional 11 months of COBRA continuation coverage, for a maximum of 29 months.
+The disability would have to have started at some time before the 60th day of COBRA continuation coverage and must last at least until the end of the 18-month period of COBRA continuation coverage.